 The SiC substrate surface quality is the starting point affecting the quality of epi, device performance, reliability and lifetime.
-Achieving an optimal surface is difficult due to the hardness of SiC and the methods used to slice and thin the wafers from the starting boule introduce damage on the surface.
-Removal of this damage is vital to enable yield and performance down the manufacturing line.
+Achieving an optimal surface is difficult due to the hardness of SiC and the methods used to slice and thin the wafers from the starting boule.
+Properly conditioning the surface is vital to enable yield and performance down the manufacturing line.

 Plasma Polish Dry Etching technique enables you to:

-SiC wafers are moving to 150mm now and 200mm in the near future.
+150mm SiC wafers are standard now and moving to 200mm in the near future.
 Our process is scalable, offering the same results to the SiC substrates independent of the size of the wafer.
-Moving to larger wafers sizes favours single wafer processing is now preferable to batch processing.
-This allows industry standard methods of wafer handling, monitoring and control to be applied reducing touchtime, increasing yield and efficiency.
+Moving to larger wafers sizes favours single wafer processing over batch processing.
+This allows industry standard methods of wafer handling, monitoring and control to be applied reducing touch-time, increasing yield and efficiency.
 The trend within front end processing is for dry, plasma processing to displace wet processes as plasma processing achieves higher repeatability, greater process control and systems more suitable to the fab cleanroom environment.

-Wafer grinding and CMP requires smaller and smaller grit size to improve the surface quality.
+Wafer grinding and CMP require a series of steps utilizing varying grit to improve the surface quality.
 This mechanical process causes strain on the substrate increasing breakage and wafer loss.
 The particles leave scratches on the surface as it scrapes the SiC.
 Plasma Polish Dry Etching is a contactless process using ionised gas to remove the SiC actively, the ions and molecules are the smallest possible removal medium.

 Plasma Polishing replaces the CMP method in SiC process line.